Use this easy turkey brine recipe to brine your Thanksgiving turkey for the juiciest, most flavorful turkey ever!

-Turkey brine is a solution of salt, sugar, and other seasonings that raw turkey soaks in before cooking in the oven.
-The turkey brine solution helps to retain moisture in the turkey meat, resulting in a juicier bird.
-It can also be used to flavor the meat if you add aromatics like onions, garlic, and herbs.
+Turkey brine is a solution of salt, sugar, fresh herbs, and other seasonings that raw turkey soaks in before cooking in the oven.
+The mixture helps to retain moisture in the turkey meat, resulting in a juicier bird.
+It can also be used to flavor the meat if you add aromatics like onions, garlic, and herbs!

 Best Turkey Brine Recipe

 If you use this turkey brine recipe, it doesn’t change how long to cook a turkey.
-You’ll follow the same general guidelines for the size of your bird and the temperature you’re cooking it at.
-But, because the turkey is now extra moist, you won’t need to baste it, which gives you more time to tend to your mashed potatoes, cornbread dressing, and homemade cranberry sauce.
+You’ll follow the same general guidelines for the size of your bird and the temperature at which it cooks.
+However, because the brine will make the turkey extra moist, you won’t need to baste it, which gives you more time to tend to your mashed potatoes, cornbread dressing, and homemade cranberry sauce.

 And when I say “you won’t need to baste it,” what I really mean is: don’t baste the bird!
-Because every time you open the oven, you’ll be letting heat out, so the cooking time is extended.
+Because every time you open the oven, you’ll be letting heat out, which extends the cooking time.
 The beauty of brining a turkey is that it takes a little more work at the beginning, but you’ll have less work to do while the turkey cooks.

-Oh, and don’t forget to use the drippings to make turkey gravy!
+Oh, and don’t forget to use the drippings to make turkey gravy to pair with it!

 See recipe card below this post for ingredient quantities and full instructions.